-These are the questions we’ll be asking in Intrinsic.
-We’ll be hearing stories from artists, chefs, writers, and all types of creators who sacrifice financial security or time with family to pursue their crafts.
-We’ll visit volunteers and community organizers who spend their free time after work for a cause.
-We’ll ask opinions from experts in relative fields about how we could maximize such intrinsic motivation and align our education, work, and healthcare environment with it.
+These are the questions we ask in Intrinsic.
+We hear stories from artists, chefs, writers, and all types of creators who sacrifice financial security or time with family to pursue their crafts.
+We visit volunteers and community organizers who spend their free time after work for a cause.
+We ask opinions from experts in relative fields about how we could maximize such intrinsic motivation and align our education, work, and healthcare environment with it.

 Episodes and Guests

-- Advice to the Hudson Valley from Lacoste, Provence.
-Cyril Montana, Filmmaker, Cyril contre Goliath
+Cautionary Tale to the Hudson Valley from Lacoste, Provence.
+Cyril Montana and Thomas Bornot, Filmmakers, Cyril contre Goliath,

-- How Fiscal Sponsorship could Activate Community Projects.
+All About Fiscal Sponsorship:Access the funds behind the nonprofit barrier.
 Colleen Hughes, Program Operations Coordinator, Fractured Atlas; Susan Ragusa, non-profit consultant; Lilia Perez, Grants and Programs Manager, Arts Mid-Hudson

-- Beyond Political Hobbyism.
-Kelleigh McKenzie, Bernie Sanders delegate ’16 and ’20, member of New York State Democratic Committee; Lin Sakai, Chapter President, Indivisible Ulster; Amy Fradon, Neighbor to Neighbor Program Coordinator, Woodstock Democratic Committee
+Beyond Political Hobbyism.
+Kelleigh McKenzie, Chair, Ulster County Democratic Committee; Lin Sakai, Chapter President, Indivisible Ulster; Amy Fradon, Neighbor to Neighbor Program Coordinator, Woodstock Democratic Committee